Let’s compare eNom vs Namecheap for web hosting. Both of these companies are great for those seeking a domain name.

 SiteGround offers hosting for $3.95 a month and you get a plethora of premium features for a successful blog.
 Immediately we see that SiteGround is the ideal choice in price.

 When we check the server response time of both hosting providers we notice that Namecheap is slightly faster than eNom.
 Namecheap is faster by about 100MS with a page load response time of around 560MS.
-Because of SSD, NGINX, HTTP/2, and more SG is over 200MS faster than NC.
+Because of SSD, NGINX, HTTP/2, and more SiteGround is over 200ms faster than NameCheap.

 Both of these hosting providers have the same uptime.
 With both hosts you can expect an uptime of around 99.92% – 99.93%.
 This is an alright uptime, but for your shared hosting company you want the least downtime as possible.
-SiteGround offers a 99.99% uptime and it the highest rated host among all shared hosting companies.
+SiteGround offers a 99.99% uptime and it the top rated WordPress host provider among all shared hosting companies.

 - Intuitive Plesk control panel